 Are you a hero?
-If you learn some basic first aid, you could become a hero when you least expect it.
-Knowing first aid can help you save a life, reduce the impact of injury or even just provide comfort until medical attention is available.
+If you take an online first aid course, you could become a hero when you least expect it.
+Knowing first aid can help you save a life, reduce the impact of injury, or even just provide comfort until medical attention is available.

 There are some must-know first aid tips that are simple but can provide huge relief to you, your friends, family, co-workers, and community.